VGR: Visual Grounded Reasoning: Visual Grounded Reasoning

 To enable the MLLM selectively attend to specific visual regions, we introduce a replay control signal for the model.
 Each replay region is defined via a grounding area notation: \texttt{<sot>[x1, y1, x2, y2]<eot>}, where \texttt{[x1, y1]} denotes the top-left corner and \texttt{[x2, y2]} the bottom-right corner of the region.
 The visual tokens will be retrieved once such signal is detection.
 The MLLM is encouraged to generate these signals during inference in demand to extend visual clues.

 During inference, \method monitors the model output and, upon detecting signal token \texttt{<eot>}, parses the preceding content to extract the region coordinates.
 If valid, the model retrieves image tokens corresponding to this region from the feature map \(\mathbf{S}\) and appends them after the control signal.
-Specifically, for a region defined by coordinates \((x_1, y_1)\) and \((x_2, y_2)\), the feature replay module extracts the corresponding feature patch \(\mathbf{R}_{x_1, y_1, x_2, y_2}\) as:
+Specifically, for a region defined by coordinates \((x_1, y_1)\) and \((x_2, y_2)\), the dynamic visual memory replay module extracts the corresponding feature patch \(\mathbf{R}_{x_1, y_1, x_2, y_2}\), the extracted feature map \(\mathbf{R}_{x_1, y_1, x_2, y_2}\) is then down-sampled with $2\times 2$ pooling and flattened into a 1D token sequence.
+They are fed into the LLM immediately following the visual replay signal token.